Bilal U. Haq: Research

-Bilal Haq's research covers a broad spectrum of geosciences, ranging from marine geology to marine sedimentology, paleoceanography, paleoclimatology, paleobiogeography, biostratigraphy, seismic, sequence and global stratigraphy, and natural gas hydrates.
+Bilal Haq's research covers a broad spectrum of geosciences, from marine geology to marine sedimentology, paleoceanography, paleoclimatology, paleobiogeography, biostratigraphy, seismic, sequence and global stratigraphy, and natural gas hydrates.
 In the past his focus was on documenting sea-level changes along the world's continental margins and interior basins for the last 550 million years of Earth history (the complete Phanerozoic Eon).
 More recently he has directed his attention to influence of tectonics on the sedimentary record.
 He has also focused on quantifying the amount of total Messinian salt sequestered in the deep Mediterranean evaporite giant and its implications for tectonics in various deep basins and continental margins and the paleoceanography of this enclosed Sea.
-Haq has published over 150 research papers, book chapters and encyclopedia articles, several of them among the most highly cited in Earth sciences, of which one was chosen as among the top 100 papers in geosciences of all time.
+Bilal has published over 160 research papers, book chapters and encyclopedia articles, several of them among the most highly cited in Earth sciences, of which one was chosen as among the top 100 papers in geosciences of all time.

 Awards and honours

-Bilal Haq's honors include the Shepard Medal for excellence in marine geology, the Ocean Sciences Award from the American Geophysical Union, the Antarctic Medal of the US National Science Foundation, and most recently the Prestwich Prize from the Geological Society of France.
-He has been recognized for his research by the award of an honorary doctorate by the Sorbonne University, election to the membership of the European Academy of Science and Letters (Academia Europaea), and to fellowships of the American Association for the Advancement of Science and the Geological Society of America.
-Haq has also been honored by his peers with the naming of a fossil plankton species (Reticulofenetra haqii Backman) and a genus (Haqius circumradiatus Roth) after him.
+Bilal Haq's honors include the Shepard Medal for excellence in marine geology, the Ocean Sciences Award from the American Geophysical Union, the Antarctic Medal of the US National Science Foundation, and more recently the Prestwich Prize from the Geological Society of France.
+The Geological Society of America recently recognized his contributions to geosciences with their International Distinguished Career Award.
+He has also been recognized for his research by the award of a doctoris honoris causa by the Sorbonne University, election to the membership of the European Academy of Science and Letters (Academia Europaea), and to fellowships of the American Association for the Advancement of Science and the Geological Society of America.
+Bilal has also been honored by his peers with the naming of a fossil plankton species and a genus after him.
 His international appeal saved a prolific fossil site from destruction (that was later declared a National Geopark) in Shandong Province in China and he helped create two Foraminiferal sculpture parks in Guangzhou and Qingdao.

-Haq's poetry
+Bilal U. Haq's poetry

 Bilal Haq has published four volumes of poetry: Reflections (2016), Musings (2017), Ruminations (2017) and Glimpses of Nature and Man (2018).